... Skip to main content

 What are possible outcomes?

-Outcomes can include withdrawal or stay of charges, acquittal after trial, or—depending on the case—resolution on agreed terms.
-Your lawyer will advise on the best strategy.
+Outcomes include withdrawal or stay of charges, acquittal after trial, or resolution on agreed terms depending on the facts.
+Your lawyer will advise on the best strategy for your case.

 Explore firm updates and case insights on our Legal Commentary hub.